Use combatant triggers for physical detection of combatants.

 Keep in mind that you also need a collider set up as trigger (Is Trigger enabled).

-You can easily add a ready-to-use combatant trigger via the scene hierarchy context menu: ORK Framework > Combatant > Combatant Trigger (2D and 3D variants available)
+You can easily create a ready-to-use combatant trigger via the scene hierarchy context menu: ORK Framework > Combatant > Combatant Trigger (2D and 3D variants available)

 The scene wizard can also create new combatant trigger game objects and add combatant trigger components to existing game objects (2D and 3D variants available).